Lata Mangeshkar: 2000s

-In the same year, she established the Master Deenanath Mangeshkar Hospital in Pune, managed by the Lata Mangeshkar Medical Foundation (founded by the Mangeshkar family in October 1989).
 In 2005, she designed a jewellery collection called Swaranajali, which was crafted by Adora, an Indian diamond export company.
 Five pieces from the collection raised £105,000 at a Christie's auction, and a part of the money was donated for the 2005 Kashmir earthquake relief.
 Also in 2001, she recorded her first Hindi song with the composer Ilaiyaraaja, for the film Lajja; she had earlier recorded Tamil and Telugu songs composed by Ilaiyaraaja.

-Her song "Wada Na Tod" was included in the film Eternal Sunshine of the Spotless Mind (2004) and in its soundtrack.
+Her song "Wada Na Tod" was included in the film Eternal Sunshine of the Spotless Mind (2004) and on its soundtrack.

 Her other notable songs of this decade were from Kabhi Khushi Kabhi Gham (2001) and Veer-Zaara (2004).

 After 14 years, she recorded a song for composer Nadeem-Shravan; "Kaise Piya Se" for Bewafaa (2005).
 She recorded with Shamir Tandon "Kitne Ajeeb Rishte Hain Yahan Pe" for Page 3 (2005) and "Daata Sun Le" for Jail (2009).

 On 21 June 2007, she released the album Saadgi, featuring eight ghazal-like songs written by Javed Akhtar and composed by Mayuresh Pai.

 2010s

 On 12 April 2011, Mangeshkar released the album Sarhadein: Music Beyond Boundaries, which contains the duet "Tera Milna Bahut Acha Lage" by her and Mehdi Hassan (written by Pakistan's Farhad Shahzad).
 The album features Usha Mangeshkar, Suresh Wadkar, Hariharan, Sonu Nigam, Rekha Bhardwaj and another Pakistani singer, Ghulam Ali, with compositions by Mayuresh Pai and others.

 Shamir Tandon recorded a song with her ("Tere Hasne Sai Mujheko") for the film Satrangee Parachute (2011).
-After a hiatus she came back to playback singing and recorded at her own studio the song "Jeena kya hai, jaana maine" for Dunno Y2...
+After a hiatus she returned to playback singing and recorded the song "Jeena Kya Hai, Jaana Maine" at her own studio for Dunno Y2...
 Life Is a Moment (2015), the sequel to Kapil Sharma's queer love story Dunno Y...
-Na Jaane Kyun (2010) for which also she had lent her voice to one song.
+Na Jaane Kyon (2010), for which also she had lent her voice to one song.

 On 28 November 2012, she launched her own music label, LM Music, with an album of bhajans, Swami Samarth Maha Mantra, composed by Mayuresh Pai.
 She sang with her younger sister Usha on the album.

 In 2014, she recorded a Bengali album, Shurodhwani, including poetry by Salil Chowdhury, also composed by Pai.
-Lata Mangeshkar also recorded "Laadli" song with A.R.
+She also recorded the song "Laadli" song with A.R.

-Rahman for his music album Raunaq (Album) (2014).
+Rahman for his 2014 album Raunaq.

 On 30 March 2019, Mangeshkar released the song "Saugandh Mujhe Is Mitti Ki", composed by Mayuresh Pai, as a tribute to the Indian army and nation.

 2020s

-On 17 January 2024, Prime Minister Narendra Modi posted Lata's last recording, "Shree Ramarpan", a shloka based on the Rama Raksha Stotra recorded by her in 2021, with music by Mayuresh Pai.
+On 17 January 2024, Prime Minister Narendra Modi posted Mangeshkar's last recording, "Shree Ramarpan", a shloka based on the Rama Raksha Stotra recorded by her in 2021, with music by Mayuresh Pai.